 The Museum's unforgettable architecture by world renowned architect, Welton Becket was cutting edge when the building was opened in 1962 as Seibu, a Japanese department store.
 When Seibu left the United States in 1965, Ohrbach's moved into the building and it became a popular local shopping spot until its closing in 1986.
-The building stood vacant for approximately 6 years until inspiration struck Robert E. Petersen, who was looking for a consolidated headquarters for Petersen Publishing.
+The building stood vacant for approximately 6 years until inspiration struck the late Robert E. Petersen, who was looking for a consolidated headquarters for Petersen Publishing.
 Upon further investigation, he decided that the near-windowless structure would not be the best choice for an office building, but it would make an excellent museum.
 To preserve the Museum's artifacts inside, they need to keep away from the sun's damaging ultraviolet rays.

 Seeing the building's true potential as an automotive-inspired educational institution, Mr. and Mrs. Petersen put forth a large portion of the money necessary to create the Petersen Automotive Museum.
 The Museum was to be much more than a large room filled with cars parked in rows like an indoor parking lot.
 From the beginning, the vehicles chosen for exhibition had to be displayed in context to give them real meaning and a better experience for all who would come to visit.
 The now-famous "Streetscape" would be full of architectural elements that would be period correct for the vehicles that would surround them, immersing visitors deep into the stories that are told.
 Even the second floor rotating exhibit areas would have themed exhibits so that the vehicles on display would tell their story in a comprehensive yet creative manner.
 A third floor would feature a Discovery Center which would teach art and science through the automobile to children of all ages.